 Determining accident fault is a critical aspect of an insurance claim.
 Motorcyclists injured in a crash with another vehicle are entitled to recover compensation for bodily injuries and property damage from the at-fault driver’s insurance.
 However, bias against motorcyclists can affect the claims process.
 Tennessee riders may also face pressure to prove that their own actions did not play a role in the crash.

 Statistically, the driver of another vehicle is more likely to be at fault than a motorcyclist when the two collide.
 Every accident case — at least in theory — is decided on the merits.
 A motorcyclist, however, may have to overcome stereotypes about dangerous riders, even if they did nothing wrong.
-Further complicating the claims process is Tennessee’s comparative negligence system and short statute of limitations.
+Further complicating the claims process is Tennessee’s comparative negligence system and the short statute of limitations.

 Negative Attitudes Toward Motorcyclists

 Basic psychology indicates that people tend to be biased against those who are not like themselves.
 This bias appears to include the types of vehicles one drives.
-For example, a 2008 study found that cars drivers who did not have motorcycle licenses had more negative attitudes toward motorcyclists than drivers who were licensed to operate both cars and motorcycles.
+For example, a 2008 study found that car drivers who did not have motorcycle licenses had more negative attitudes toward motorcyclists than drivers who were licensed to operate both cars and motorcycles.

 “Bikers” in particular are likely to face social stigma that negatively affects them.
 They are asked to leave bars and restaurants for riding motorcycles or wearing biker colors.
 Some express fear of reprisal from employers and others who label them a “Biker.”